antikmozib/SlimView/README.md

 **Tested with JDK 11 on Windows 10 and Linux Mint 20.2**

-_Java, Maven and [JavaFX jmods](https://openjfx.io/openjfx-docs/#modular) (required for producing jlink images) must be available in the environment or module path._
+_Java, Maven and [JavaFX jmods](https://openjfx.io/openjfx-docs/#modular) (required for producing jlink images) must be available on the environment or module path._

 `clone` the repository, `cd` into the root directory and execute `mvn clean`.